amateur80lvl/blog/README.md

 >
 > It's contagious.
 >
 > Stop communicating.
 Don't discuss anything with anyone.
-Just code.
+> Just write your code no matter how smelly it is.
-> Unless you do that for living.
-But you're a slave then and should
+> In no circumstances do that for living.
+> That makes you a slave obeying retarded managers and clients.
-> obey your manager.

 * [July 29, 2024.
 My long way back to C part 2: Arena allocator](posts/20240729-arena-allocator.md)
 * [July 29, 2024.
 My long way back to C part 1: Tears, snot, and sorrow](posts/20240729-tears-snot-and-sorrow.md)<br>